DavidVentura/blog/blog/raw/withings-re/POST.md

 print(f"Response:       {response}")
 ```

-and... get `ECC5AF489073ED62879E0184E4DE411A4B36A10A` back?? this was very lucky! things like casing,
+and... get `ECC5AF489073ED62879E0184E4DE411A4B36A10A` back.. which is the expected value!
-or removal of `:` from the mac address, can take a while to figure out blindly.

-pending:
-- gatt analysis
-- how does CMD_ASSOCIATION_KEYS_SET get sent on initial pair? maybe only during pairing window
+I felt _very lucky_ getting this in one go, I usually waste a lot of time getting things like casing, or string formatting (ie: removal of `:` from the mac address) correctly.

+## Some BLE stuff

 Withings service UUID
 `00001101-0000-1000-8000-00805F9B34FB` on `sources/on/i.java`